Tuvalu

 Usage of EBA Preferences

-Less than 1% of imports from Tuvalu are eligible for EBA preferences, and the country does not make use of its preferential access to the EU market.
+18% of the EU's total imports from Tuvalu were eligible for EBA preferences in 2023, but given the small amounts involved the country does not make use of its preferential access to the EU market.

 Trade with the EU